Patients & Visitors

 Your rights as a patient include the right to:

-- Access services regardless of race, creed, sex, sexual orientation, gender identity, age, national origin, religion, disability or source of payment for care.
+- Access services regardless of race, color, creed, sex, sexual orientation, gender identity or expression, age, national origin, religion, disability or source of payment for care.

 - Receive respectful care that recognizes your personal dignity and cultural and spiritual beliefs.

-- Have a family member or person of your choice be notified of your hospital admission.
+- Have a family member or person of your choice, including your physician, be notified of your hospital admission.

 - Receive care in a safe setting, free from all forms of abuse and harassment.